 - Advocated for The Senate Campaign Disclosure Parity Act, signed into law September 21, 2018, which requires timely disclosure of Senate campaign finance reports.

-- Recruited additional sponsors to the bipartisan Honest Ads Act to combat foreign interference in U.S. politics through paid online advertising, the Restoring Integrity to America’s Elections Act to restructure the dysfunctional Federal Election Commission and the Election Protection & Integrity Certification Act, a bill to safeguard American elections from the influence of foreign money.
+- Recruited additional sponsors to the bipartisan Honest Ads Act to combat foreign interference in U.S. politics through paid online advertising, the Political Accountability and Transparency Act to shine a light on who is behind dark money ads and strengthen coordination rules, the Restoring Integrity to America’s Elections Act to restructure the dysfunctional Federal Election Commission and the Election Protection & Integrity Certification Act, a bill to safeguard American elections from the influence of foreign money.

 - Published a sweeping legislative framework: Returning Government to the American People focused on core values such as promoting transparency, increasing participation and reducing pay-to-play politics.